-(Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
+Affiliate Disclosure: Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
-As an Amazon Associate I earn from qualifying purchases.
-For more information, check out my disclosures page.)
+As an Amazon Associate, I earn from qualifying purchases.
+For more information, see my disclosures page.)

 To cool themselves, they will open their beaks, pant, and spread their wings apart to allow heat to escape.
 This is normal behavior and nothing to be alarmed about but it does mean your chickens are hot.

 But there are some things you can do to help your chickens cool down in the summer.

 First, provide some shade, especially on really hot days.
 (But really, your flock should have a shady, cool spot all the time.
 Extreme temperatures can happen any time.)
 If your chickens free range, make sure they have access to a tree or shady area on your property.

 If your chickens are kept in an enclosed chicken run, cover at least part of the area with shade cloth or a tarp if your run isn’t near a tree or building that provides shade.
 A tarp with reflective material on the outside will help deflect even more of the sun to keep the area cooler.